 - Khabarovsk — Okhotsk

 The carrier plans to operate flights until November 1.
-Passengers who have purchased tickets for flights after this date will receive a full refund.
+Passengers who purchased tickets for flights after this date will receive a full refund.
 They were also offered to rebook tickets for flights of other airlines: Iraero, Aurora, and Khabarovsk Airlines.

 An-24 crash in the Amur Region